Ann Dowd

 Ann Dowd (born January 30, 1956) is an American actress.
 She has appeared in numerous films, including Green Card (1990), Lorenzo's Oil (1992), Philadelphia (1993), Garden State (2004), The Manchurian Candidate (2004), Marley & Me (2008), Compliance (2012), Side Effects (2013), St. Vincent (2014), Captain Fantastic (2016), Hereditary (2018), and Mass (2021).
 For Compliance, she won the National Board of Review Award for Best Supporting Actress.
 For Mass, she earned nominations for a British Academy Film Award and a Critics' Choice Award.

 Dowd was a series regular on the HBO series The Leftovers (2014–2017), for which she received a Primetime Emmy Award nomination for Outstanding Guest Actress in a Drama Series.
-She plays Aunt Lydia Clements on the Hulu series The Handmaid's Tale (2017–2025), for which she won the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.
+She played Aunt Lydia Clements on the Hulu series The Handmaid's Tale (2017–2025), for which she won the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.

 Early life and education

-Ann Dowd was born on January 30, 1956, in Holyoke, Massachusetts.
-Her brother, John Dowd Jr., is president of The Dowd Agencies, an insurance company started by their great-grandfather.
-Dowd's sister, Elizabeth Dowd, is a developmental therapist and parenting coach; sister Clare Dowd is executive director of the Creative Action Institute; sister Deborah Dowd is a psychotherapist, and former president of the Massachusetts Institute for Psychoanalysis; and her brother Gregory Dowd is a doctor of veterinary medicine.
-Her paternal grandfather was James "Kip" Dowd, a former Major League baseball player for the Pittsburgh Pirates.
+Dowd was born on January 30, 1956, in Holyoke, Massachusetts.
+She is of Irish American descent.
+Her father, John, ran an insurance company, and her mother, Dolores, was a homemaker.
+She has two brothers and four sisters.

-Dowd's family is Irish Catholic.
-She attended the Williston Northampton School, where she performed in school plays.
-Dowd became interested in acting at a young age but was dissuaded by her family at first because they did not approve of her pursuing an acting career.
-She graduated in 1978 from the College of the Holy Cross in Worcester, Massachusetts, where much of Dowd's family also attended.
-At Holy Cross, she was a premed student and took acting classes.
-Dowd credits her instructors and roommate at that time for persuading her to forgo medical school and follow her passion for acting.
+Dowd attended the Williston Northampton School, where she performed in school plays, graduating in 1974.
+She then attended the College of the Holy Cross in Worcester, Massachusetts, and graduated with a Bachelor of Arts in psychology in 1978.
+As an undergraduate at Holy Cross, she initially intended to become a surgeon, but decided to pursue acting in her senior year at the encouragement of a professor.

-Dowd traveled to New York City to audition for the Goodman School of Drama at DePaul University in Chicago, where she received an MFA in Acting.
+After college, Dowd traveled to New York City to audition for the Goodman School of Drama at DePaul University in Chicago, where she earned a Master of Fine Arts degree in acting in 1982.
 While at DePaul, Dowd received a prestigious scholarship from the Sarah Siddons Society, an award that had also gone to Carrie Snodgress.
 Dowd was classmates with Elizabeth Perkins and also worked as a waitress during this time.